tjd1234/cmpt135spring2024/obsidian/135website2024/Using Templates.md

 [[generic function|Template Functions]], also known as [[generic function|generic functions]], are C++ functions where  *types* are allowed to vary.
 ## A Generic Swap Function
-Here are two implementations of a function for swapping variable values:
+Here are two functions that swap variable values:

 ```cpp
 void swap(int& a, int& b)